pciet/goc/growarray/README.md

 This test program could be improved by reducing repeating and adding more test cases, but there's also a balance to find here with getting something working fast that's going to be tested during program development anyway.

-A metaphor is that sometimes there's fish that are bigger, tastier, and easier to catch and prepare, or similarly there's kinds of food plants that grow better in your environment and are easier to harvest and perserve anyway.
+A metaphor is that sometimes there's fish that are bigger, tastier, and easier to catch and prepare, or similarly there's kinds of food plants that grow better in your environment and are easier to harvest and preserve anyway.
 My experience is that it's not always easy to spend your limited time wisely but trying is the only way to improve.
 Try to avoid repeating, try to use good practices like writing test programs, and try to pace your time, but in the modern world good fishing doesn't always have catching.

 ## Generic type safety